Co-authored by: Karthik Thayumanasamy

 Like any new idea or technology, Blockchain is still in its nascent stage of adoption.
 In spite of the mixed feelings surrounding it, many industries have invested millions in Blockchain projects.
 With regards to cyber security, Blockchain should be a top priority for any industry handling data, and people interacting with data.
 With the maturity of the technology stack, Blockchain as the main guard against cyber threats will become far more seamless to adopt, and free of costs and resources.

-HCL has extensive expertise in providing cyber security services in areas of Endpoint Security, Threat management, Identity management, and Security management.
-HCL’s deep-domain expertise in cyber security services covers the financial services as well as other sectors.
+HCLTech has extensive expertise in providing cyber security services in areas of Endpoint Security, Threat management, Identity management, and Security management.
+HCLTech’s deep-domain expertise in cyber security services covers the financial services as well as other sectors.
 It also architects POCs in key industries, providing hot buttons like international money transfer, asset tracking, and trade operations.